rikhuijzer/phd-thesis/chapters/introduction.typ

 We heavily based our research on earlier studies with the similar measures in similar settings, and theoretical knowledge from psychology about personality and sport science.
 However, much discussion exists on the validity of the typically used statistical analyses.
-This was troubling for our studies, which were quantitative and hence relied fully on these analyses.
+This was challenging for our studies, which were quantitative and hence relied fully on these analyses.
 Put differently, the core of the argument in quantitative research is the use of statistics, so researchers who question the validity of these statistics question the core of the research.

 Now some argue that it is best to stick to the well-known and well-established statistical tests regardless of the criticisms.